kawa-kokosowa/msg/README.md

 msgboard focuses on the overlapping core features of any messaging system, so you can skip to implementing the cool parts.
-You can use msgboard to build live chat/instant messenger, a forum, a Twitter clone.
+You can use msgboard to build live chat/instant messenger, a forum, a Twitter clone, a blog, etc.

 msgboard runs in Python 2 and 3. msgboard can be configured to use any database supported by SQLAlchemy.